francescafilice/ASP-for-data-augmentation/README.md

 ### Input ###

-This program takes in input some matrices of 512x512 pixels, represented by facts in the following form:
+The program ```augmented_label_generator_vocalfolds.asp``` takes in input some matrices of 512x512 pixels, represented by facts in the following form:
 ```
 cell(R,C,CLASS)
 ```